top of page

 2016

 By 2016, and as a result of adapting our methodology and broadening our definition of ‘Learner’ to include adults as well as young people, we felt that Creative Arts Partnerships in Education (CAPE) no longer reflected who we were.
 We identified as CreatIVE, AdaptIVE, SupportIVE and InnovatIVE and so ‘We are IVE’ was born.
-As well as a growing number of clients from a range of sectors, we have also been successful in securing specific pieces of work that have progressed our thinking and our ability to reach target audiences.
+As well as a growing a number of clients from a range of sectors, we have also been successful in securing specific pieces of work that have progressed our thinking and our ability to reach target audiences.
 Such as; -2013 – 2015: Strong Voices – DFE funded action research exploring the impact that cultural experiences would have on the aspirations, confidence and outcomes for disadvantaged young people across West Yorkshire -2014 – 2016: Creative Skills Initiative, which involved working with 230 young people and employers to set up bespoke study programmes -2016 – Contracted by the British Council to write a training programme focused on teaching for creativity for teachers worldwide -2016 – 2017: Contracted to run the Artists Development Programme for Hull City of Culture -2016 – 2018: Commissioned by Paul Hamlyn Foundation (PHF) to run a pilot training programme for teachers in partnership with Royal Shakespeare Company ahead of PHF introducing a new fund.

 1999